stax76/OpenWithPlusPlus/README.md

 ### Icon

 Supported file types are ICO, EXE and DLL.
 EXE and DLL files can contain different icons, Open with++ will show a dialog that allows to choose which icon in the EXE or DLL file to use.

 [IrfanView](https://www.irfanview.com/) can be used to create icons.

+[Here is an article](https://www.digitalcitizen.life/where-find-most-windows-10s-native-icons) that shows which Windows DLLs contain icon resources.

 ### Show in sub menu